dragonmux/tempest/debugging/index.md

 ## Running the processor to an address

-The following uses hardware breakpoint unit 1, however based on documentation murmers it stands there should be 2.
+The following uses the hardware breakpoint unit, which contains 2 breakpoint address registers and associated control machinary.

 ### Set up run-to-address